CMA-ES: Performance in practice

 On separable functions, the performance disadvantage is likely to be most significant in that CMA-ES might not be able to find at all comparable solutions.
 On the other hand, on non-separable functions that are ill-conditioned or rugged or can only be solved with more than $100 n$ function evaluations, the CMA-ES shows most often superior performance.

 Variations and extensions

-The (1+1)-CMA-ES generates only one candidate solution per iteration step which becomes the new distribution mean if it is better than the current mean.
+The (1+1)-CMA-ES generates only one new solution per iteration step which becomes the new distribution mean if it is better than the current mean.
 For $c_c=1$ the (1+1)-CMA-ES is a close variant of Gaussian adaptation.
 Some Natural Evolution Strategies are close variants of the CMA-ES with specific parameter settings.
 Natural Evolution Strategies do not utilize evolution paths (that means in CMA-ES setting $c_c=c_\sigma=1$) and they formalize the update of variances and covariances on a Cholesky factor instead of a covariance matrix.
 The CMA-ES has also been extended to multiobjective optimization as MO-CMA-ES.
 Another remarkable extension has been the addition of a negative update of the covariance matrix with the so-called active CMA.

 Using the additional active CMA update is considered as the default variant nowadays.